 A straightforward consideration of the bill-of-materials for a planned embedded system may lead to the conclusion that a discrete design is more cost effective.
 However, careful consideration of the total costs of production may well give a different perspective.
 Designing with an off-the shelf module can enable use of a cheaper, lower-spec MCU as the display-related tasks can be off-loaded.
 Design and production costs can be significantly reduced, both by avoiding the need to develop dedicated hardware and software to manage the display, and also by taking advantage of the support offered by an IDE.

-Finally, a reduced time to market means earlier access to revenue and the increased market share that comes with early market entry.
+Finally, reduced time to market means earlier access to revenue and the increased market share that comes with early market entry.

 When faced with adding a graphical LCD display to a design, engineers should carefully consider whether a discrete approach can be accommodated within the project timescales and cost budget.
 Intelligent display modules, together with their graphical design tools, can significantly reduce the length of the design process, enabling working prototypes to be delivered in shorter timeframes.